 It served as a dedicated sniper rifle but is probably too heavy and fragile to make a great choice as a designated marksman’s rifle on a squad level.
 It is also an extremely expensive rifle, meaning you could probably get at least half a dozen DMRs of perfectly adequate quality for the cost of a single PSG1.

-Cost is always something the needs to be kept in mind for military procurement (occasionally even for the US Military), so you could definitely do better in that regard.
+Cost is always something that needs to be kept in mind for military procurement (occasionally even for the US Military), so you could do better.

 Technical specifications: PSG1A1

 |Manufacturer:||Heckler & Koch GmbH, Oberndorf Am Neckar, Germany|

 |Service:||1972 – present|